Karthikkannan-AI/EDGE-AI-powered-Shampoo-Classifier/README.md

 - - - -
 ## About the Project ##

-In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Soap.
+In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Shampoo.

-We have trained a Deep Learning-based Classification model to identify different types and makes of Soap.
+We have trained a Deep Learning-based Classification model to identify different types and makes of Shampoo.

 The Deep Learning Model is deployed in Edge Device (Google Coral) for Real-time Inference.